 - The agricultural cycle

-- Ann-Charlotte Larsson Vice-Rector, responsible for the field of internationalization and innovation, Professor
+- Ann-Charlotte Larsson Professor, Deputy Vice-chancellor, responsible for the fields of internationalisation and innovation

 - Bo Jonson Professor